mitchell-lang/docs/tutorials/tutorial-gbdt.md

 many common formats.
 As shown above, the input format used for gradient boosting decision trees is one of the formats for which we have library support.

+**Note that you will not have to implement any parsing code for your assigned workload.
+The data preparation and parsing has been done for you as part of the scaffolding for the assigned workload.** However, you may find it useful practice with the language to implement your own parser in Mitchell before beginning working on the assigned workload.

-For other workloads we recommend using a language other than Mitchell for preparing the data for use by Mitchell, and then implementing a simple data ingesting function using the [`TextIO`](http://sml-family.org/Basis/text-io.html) and [`TextIO.StreamingIO`](http://sml-family.org/Basis/stream-io.html#STREAM_IO:SIG:SPEC) modules to read the data into a string, and then parsing it with the functions
+If you are going to implement your own parser, we recommend using a language other than Mitchell for preparing the data for use by Mitchell, and then implementing a simple data ingesting function using the [`TextIO`](http://sml-family.org/Basis/text-io.html) and [`TextIO.StreamingIO`](http://sml-family.org/Basis/stream-io.html#STREAM_IO:SIG:SPEC) modules to read the data into a string, and then parsing it with the functions